Nokia N8

 The Nokia N8 is a touchscreen-based smartphone developed by Nokia.
 Announced on 27 April 2010, the Nokia N8 was the first device to run on the Symbian^3 mobile operating system and it was the company's flagship device for the year.
 It was released on 30 September 2010 at the Nokia Online Store before being released in markets around the world on 1 October 2010.
-There were two version made, the N8 and the N8-00.
-The N8 was made for Vodafone and locked to its networks, and the N8-00 was made by Microsoft and open network.
+There were two versions made, the N8 and the N8-00.
+The N8 was made for Vodafone and locked to its networks, and the N8-00 was an unlocked version.

-The N8 has a 3.5-inch AMOLED display with 16 gigabytes of mass memory, and features a 12-megapixel camera, the second time a camera of such megapixel count was used (the first one being the Sony Ericsson Satio in 2009) with a Xenon flash (like the Nokia N82) and with a very large 1/1.83" sensor size (larger than most point-and-shoot cameras of the time).
+The N8 has a 3.5-inch AMOLED display with 16 gigabytes of mass memory, and features a 12-megapixel camera, the second time a camera of such a megapixel count was used (the first one being the Sony Ericsson Satio in 2009) with a Xenon flash (like the Nokia N82) and with a very large 1/1.83" sensor size (larger than most point-and-shoot cameras of the time).
 It also has 720p HD video recording, a pentaband 3.5G radio, and an FM transmitter.
 Among the connectivity features are an HDMI output, USB On-The-Go, and Wi-Fi 802.11 b/g/n.

 The N8 was an important device for Nokia in its bid against increasing competition in the smartphone industry, and its revamped Symbian^3 software was also important.
-The device was delayed several times pushing its release date by several months, which had a negative impact on the company.
+The device was delayed several times pushing its release date by several months, which harmed the company.
 Despite mixed views on the Symbian software, the N8's hardware build and camera quality were very well received, with many calling it the "best camera phone".
-The N8 would also become Nokia's last flagship device running Symbian, due to Nokia Lumia 800 in 2011 which ran on Windows Phone software.
-The N8's Symbian successor, Nokia 808 PureView, appeared in 2012.
+The N8 would also become Nokia's last flagship device running Symbian, due to the Nokia Lumia 800 in 2011 which ran on Windows Phone software.
+The N8's Symbian successor, the Nokia 808 PureView, appeared in 2012.